jaydenaUSH/applicant-wcf-rest-api/README.md

 Postman

 ## WCF REST API Overview
+WCF REST APIs are REST APIs for Windows Communication Foundation.
+The structure is to have an operation contract, a WebGet for the endpoint, then the function to be executed

 ## Database Setup Assumptions
 The database was already created, and sample data to populate tables were generated from Mockaroo.